hashicorp/terraform-provider-google/website/docs/r/logging_project_bucket_config.html.markdown

 * `description` - (Optional) Describes this bucket.

+* `locked` - (Optional) Whether the bucket is locked.
+The retention period on a locked bucket cannot be changed.
+Locked buckets may only be deleted if they are empty.

 * `retention_days` - (Optional) Logs will be retained by default for this amount of time, after which they will automatically be deleted.
 The minimum retention period is 1 day.
 If this value is set to zero at bucket creation time, the default time of 30 days will be used.

 * `enable_analytics` - (Optional) Whether or not Log Analytics is enabled.
 Logs for buckets with Log Analytics enabled can be queried in the **Log Analytics** page using SQL queries.
 Cannot be disabled once enabled.